MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 # Quick Tour

 Morphia wraps the mongodb Java driver so some level of familiarity with using the driver can be helpful.
-Morphia does its best to abstract much of that away but if something is confusing it wouldn't hurt to consult the Java driver [documentation](http://mongodb.github
+Morphia does its best to abstract much of that away but if something is confusing, please consult the Java driver [documentation](http://mongodb.github
 .io/mongo-java-driver/) as well.

 The following code snippets come from the `QuickTour.java` example code